 - 1. The object may not be displayed and you may not obtain its character form using □CR, □VR or □NR. - 2.
 Execution cannot be suspended with the locked function or operator in the state indicator.
 On suspension of execution the state indicator is cut back to the statement containing the call to the locked function or operator. - 3.
 Both 1 and 2 apply.
 You can neither display the locked object nor suspend execution within it.

-Locks are additive, so that the following are equivalent:
+Locks are additive, so that

 '''

-1 □LOCK'FOO'

-2 □LOCK'FOO'
+1 □LOCK'FOO' ♦ 2 □LOCK'FOO'

-3 □LOCK'FOO'

 '''